TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 Didn't we just tie ourselves in knots to avoid using `unknown` as the public snapshot type for `SimpleSnapshot`?
 Have I just thrown all that hard won type safety away?

 Surprisingly, no. When `VirtualSpreadsheet` is type checked, TypeScript has to make sure that the code will work for every possible value of the `Snapshot` type parameter.
-It doesn't matter if we later use `VirtualSpreadsheet<unknown>`, the code still has to be safe to use for `VirtualSpreadsheet<number>` and `VirtualSpreadsheet<SimpleSnapshot>` and every other type.
+It doesn't matter if we later use `VirtualSpreadsheet<unknown>`, the code still has to be safe to use for `VirtualSpreadsheet<number>`, and `VirtualSpreadsheet<SimpleSnapshot>`, and every other type.

 If I hardcoded `VirtualSpreadsheet` so that the snapshot type is always `unknown` it wouldn't be type safe.
 I could accidentally pass the wrong argument to `SpreadsheetData` without a type error to catch my mistake.
 Making `VirtualSpreadsheet` generic makes it type safe, even if I only ever use `VirtualSpreadsheet<unknown>`.